 The reforms are required by the 2001 settlement of the federal class action known as Brian A. v.
 Bredesen, filed in 2000 by Children’s Rights and a coalition of Tennessee attorneys.
-Today’s report (PDF), the fifth to date issued by a committee of child welfare experts established under the settlement agreement to monitor the state’s progress, highlights sustained improvements made by the Tennessee Department of Children’s Services (DCS) in placing children in foster homes with families rather than in institutions or shelters and keeping more sibling groups together in foster care.
+Today’s (PDF), the fifth to date issued by a committee of child welfare experts established under the settlement agreement to monitor the state’s progress, highlights sustained improvements made by the Tennessee Department of Children’s Services (DCS) in placing children in foster homes with families rather than in institutions or shelters and keeping more sibling groups together in foster care.
 It also credits the agency with significantly improving training for the child welfare workers responsible for ensuring the safety and well-being of children in foster care — and reducing their caseloads to manageable levels.

 But DCS must work harder to improve the overall quality of its case practice, the report says — stepping up its efforts to address declines in its pool of foster homes available to take in children who have suffered abuse and neglect, reduce the number of times it moves children from one foster home to another, and ensure that children in state custody get to visit and maintain contact with their parents, especially when the goal is to reunify them with their parents.